 During the lesson, I focused more on learning phrases, like self-introduction, asking questions, etc. Then, the focus is extended to grammar and vocabulary explained from the phrases.
 I prefer to learn phrases than solely grammar or vocabulary because I want to be able to converse immediately.

-My habit of learning is that I like to break the phrases down to words, so I can learn about the meaning of each word and the grammar.
-This method sometimes give you an interesting meaning through its literal translation that you can recall easily later and associate with the real meaning.
+My habit of learning is that I like to break the phrases down to words so I can learn about the meaning of each word and the grammar.
+This method sometimes gives you an interesting meaning through its literal translation that you can recall easily later and associate with the real meaning.